 CCS acknowledges the impact of COVID-19 on Ohio State students and recognizes that it is typical to experience anxiety, worry or fear.
 The use of technology to facilitate person-to-person interactions has increased our ability to connect with students regardless of location.
 Students can use CCS services in several ways.

-- Student who have not contacted CCS in the past can do so by first scheduling a phone screening.
+- Students requesting ongoing services who have not contacted CCS in the past can do so by first scheduling a phone screening.

-Let’s Talk - The Let's Talk Consultation Program provides drop-in, informal mental health consultations on a first-come, first served basis.
-This service is now available via Zoom or by phone.
-It’s free and confidential.
+Let’s Talk - Confidential informal mental health consultations on a first-come, first served basis.
+This service is available via Carmen Zoom or phone.

 Mental Health Strategies Video Series – Counseling and Consultation Service staff present effective strategies for managing mental health.
 Watch the entire series, or find a video specific to your needs, and add these important skills to your mental health toolbox.

 Drop-in Workshops – These workshops are facilitated require no sign-up or registration.
 Maximize your potential to thrive by learning how to manage stress, emotions, and thoughts.

 SilverCloud – An online, interactive mental health resource which provides students with cognitive behavioral skills and strategies, accessible 24/7.
 SilverCloud can be either self-guided or used with the support of a coach.
 SilverCloud does not require a referral and you can start right now.

 - Intense worry about your health and the health of loved ones

 - Feeling Overwhelmed by monitoring your health or being monitored by others.

 - Loss from leaving your campus housing and routine